taikoxyz/taiko-mono/packages/website/docs/intro/faq.md

 Currently, only the Privacy and Scaling Explorations (PSE) team and Taiko are working on a Type 1 ZK-EVM.
 This means it aims to be Ethereum-equivalent.

-You can read more about the difference between a Type 1 ZK-EVM and others from our blog post [The Type 1 ZK-EVM](https://mirror.xyz/labs.taiko.eth/w7NSKDeKfJoEy0p89I9feixKfdK-20JgWF9HZzxfeBo).
+You can read more about the difference between a Type 1 ZK-EVM and others from our blog post: [The Type 1 ZK-EVM](https://mirror.xyz/labs.taiko.eth/w7NSKDeKfJoEy0p89I9feixKfdK-20JgWF9HZzxfeBo).

 ## Where can I learn more about Taiko?